Blarc/activity-recognition-esp8266/README.md

 For running the program on the board you need Arduino IDE and `ArduinoJson` library installed.
 In the `src/WebServerUtils.h` you need to change the WiFi credentials, optionally you can also change the username and password.
 You also need to change the `serverUrl` in `src/src.ino` to your computer's IP address.

+Before running the program you also need to upload the `src/data` folder to the board.
+You can do this with `Arduino IDE -> Tools -> ESP8266 Sketch Data Upload`.

 ### Server

 To start the server, run the `backend.py`.
 The default server port is `8080`.